 Certain loans, for which the Company and its subsidiaries have the intent and ability to sell to outside parties in the foreseeable future, are considered held for sale and are carried at the lower of cost or market value determined on an individual basis, except loans held for sale for which the fair value option was elected.
-A subsidiary elected the fair value option on its loans held for sale originated on or after October 1, 2011.
+A subsidiary elected the fair value option on its loans held for sale.
 The subsidiary enters into forward sale agreements to offset the change in the fair value of loans held for sale, and the election of the fair value option allows the subsidiary to recognize both the change in the fair value of the loans and the change in the fair value of the forward sale agreements due to changes in interest rates in the same accounting period.

 Purchased loans acquired by the Company and its subsidiaries are generally loans with evidence of deterioration of credit quality since origination and for which it is probable at acquisition that collection of all contractually required payments from the debtors is unlikely and characterized by extended period of non-performance by the borrower, and it is difficult to reliably estimate the amount, timing, or nature of collections.
 Because such loans are commonly collateralized by real estate, the Company and its subsidiaries may pursue various approaches to maximizing the return from the collateral, including arrangement of borrower's negotiated transaction of such collateral before foreclosure, the renovation, refurbishment or the sale of such loans to third parties.
 Accordingly, although the acquired assets may remain loans in legal form, collections on these loans often do not reflect the normal historical experience of collecting delinquent accounts, and the need to tailor individual collateral-realization strategies often makes it difficult to reliably estimate the amount, timing, or nature of collections.
 Accordingly, the Company and its subsidiaries use the cost recovery method of income recognition for such purchased loans.
-The total carrying amounts of these purchased loans were \mathbb{\partial}30,524 million and \mathbb{\partial}24,795 million as of March 31, 2016 and 2017, respectively, and the fair value at the acquisition date of purchased loans acquired during fiscal 2016 and 2017 were \mathbb{\partial}7,799 million and \mathbb{\partial}6,326 million, respectively.
+The total carrying amounts of these purchased loans were \(\frac{\pmax}{2}\)4,795 million and \(\frac{\pmax}{2}\)1,893 million as of March 31, 2017 and 2018, respectively, and the fair value at the acquisition date of purchased loans acquired during fiscal 2017 and 2018 were \(\frac{\pmax}{6}\),326 million and \(\frac{\pmax}{2}\),886 million, respectively.

 When it is probable that the Company and its subsidiaries will be unable to collect all book value, the Company and its subsidiaries consider purchased loans impaired, and a valuation allowance for the excess amount of the book value over the estimated recoverable amount of the loans is provided.
 For most cases, the recoverable amount is estimated based on the collateral value.
-Purchased loans for which valuation allowances were provided amounted to \forall 1,013 million and \forall 7,443 million as of March 31, 2016 and 2017, respectively.
+Purchased loans for which valuation allowances were provided amounted to \(\frac{\pmathbf{Y}}{7}\),443 million and \(\frac{\pmathbf{Y}}{5}\),101 million as of March 31, 2017 and 2018, respectively.

-Changes in the allowance for uncollectible accounts relating to the purchased loans for fiscal 2015, 2016 and 2017 are as follows:
+Changes in the allowance for uncollectible accounts relating to the purchased loans for fiscal 2016, 2017 and 2018 are as follows:

 Millions of yen

-2015 2016 2017
+2016 2017 2018

-Beginning balance ¥14,148 ¥10,717 ¥ 8,233
+Beginning balance ¥10,717 ¥ 8,233 ¥ 6,061

-Provision (Reversal) (690) (1,308) (1,247)
+Provision (Reversal) (1,308) (1,247) (539)

-Charge-offs (3,390)
+Charge-offs (1,236) (841) (1,375)

-Recoveries 432 232 232
+Recoveries 232 232 152

-Other 217 (172) (316)
+Other (172) (316) (7)

-Ending balance ¥10,717 ¥ 8,233 ¥ 6,061
+Ending balance ¥ 8,233 ¥ 6,061 ¥ 4,292

-\ Other includes foreign currency translation adjustments.
+^{} Other includes foreign currency translation adjustments.